-People who do not get enough calcium and vitamin D run the risk of having thin and brittle bones (osteoporosis), which can lead to serious injuries.
-Children and adults need to get enough calcium and vitamin D, which help keep bones strong as you get older and protect against possible breaks.
+People who do not get enough calcium and vitamin D run the risk of having osteoporosis, which can lead to serious injuries, as well as other health problems.
+Children and adults need to get enough calcium and vitamin D to keep bones strong and protect against possible breaks.

 For children, the lack of vitamin D can affect their growth and they have a chance of getting a rare disease called rickets, which causes weak bones.
 Breast-fed infants need vitamin D supplementation.

 People with certain health conditions, such as kidney disease and osteoporosis, should have their vitamin D level checked.
-Talk with your doctor to learn if testing is appropriate.
+Talk with your health care provider to learn if testing is appropriate.